How can reaching out for support help your recovery from illness or injury?

 - Reassurance calms our worries and anxiety.
 We feel relief.

-- We can ask our questions.
-We learn the coping strategies other people use.
-We can get recommendations of good medical specialists.
-We find out about therapies that may help.
+- We can ask our questions, learn the coping strategies other people use, get recommendations of good medical specialists and find out about therapies that may help.

-- The energy which was going towards worry and anxiety can now go towards implementing everything we have learned to help in our recovery.
+- The energy which was going towards worry, anxiety and possibly hiding can now go towards implementing everything we have learned to help in our recovery.

-- We now feel a greater sense of control.
-We now know we are not alone, that there are others like us.
-We feel we belong somewhere.
-We feel a bit more normal again.
+- We now feel a greater sense of control, we know that we are not alone and that there are others like us.

 So what happened at the TM Society Family Weekend?